Surfmon¶

 surfmon check

 The --target flag is required for check, watch, and cleanup.
-Commands that operate on saved files (compare, prune, analyze) do not require it.
+Commands that operate on saved data (analyze) do not require it.

 Exit Codes¶